There are no products listed under this category.

 NashGuitars are to vintage instruments what the Flinstones are to the Stone Age; new guitars with a classic look and feel, but with modern amenities hidden within.
 Bill Nash has unlocked the brand secrets behind certain models that made them so appealing in the first place.
-In fact, some would say he is was able to make them even better.
+In fact, some would say he was able to make them even better.

 In the world of electric guitars, everyone’s got their favorite shape, finish, and pickup combination.
 It seems to have as much to do with style as the music we make.
 For those who like the look of raw simplicity, a heavily aged T-52 in butterscotch would be perfect.
 For those who prefer a sleek, versatile look, perhaps an Ocean Turquoise Nash JM63 (Nash Jazzmaster) with light aging would do the trick.
 Rather than list every possible combination, I’d like to spend some time fantasizing about some Nash guitars that would suit me best.
 Contact us if you’d like to do the same.
 Get on board with the dream and design a Nash guitar with us here at Midwood.

 As far as American electric guitars go, the most recognizable is probably the Fender Stratocaster.
-In the case of Nash, the brand may have changed (along with the price when compared to a used, vintage original), but the spirit and specs remain the same as when the Strat was first introduced.
+In the case of Nash, the brand may have changed (along with the price when compared to a used, vintage original), but the spirit and specs remain the same as when the strat was first introduced.
 For that reason, I’d love to see a Nash S57 with a “boat neck” and a paint-over-paint, light surf green on vintage white finish.
 The classic look, sound, and feel of the one-piece maple neck suits me.
 I’m thinking a heavy aging job, though.
 I get excited when I see guitars that REALLY look and feel like they’ve been used and loved.
 The back story that I’ve concocted for this one is that a defiant teen painted over the white Strat that his Dad bought new in the late 50s.
 He wanted that beach-body look.

 Named after the classic dodge car of the early 50s, the Nash Wayfarer is an incredibly striking instrument that speaks towards vivid imagination of Nash guitars.
-It looks like the offspring of a Rickenbacker and a Stratocaster, but it sounds like a vintage ES-335.
-The unique semi-hollow design combined with a single teardrop pick-guard and a f-hole is devastating.
+It looks like the offspring of a Rickenbacker and a Stratocaster, but it sounds like a vintage Gibson ES-335.
+The unique semi-hollow design combined with a single teardrop pickguard and a f-hole is devastating.
 One of the coolest new models available.
 Though he gained esteem for brilliantly aging quintessential models by mostly one classic brand, Bill Nash has created something entirely new with this one.
 If you get it, you get it.
-This look is killer.
+This look is killer!

 As the decades roll on and we find ourselves fully immersed in the 21st century, we begin to grow sweet on more recent past eras of guitar-craft.
-Always attuned to their customers whims, Nash guitars even boasts a model inspired by the super-strats of the 80s.
+Always attuned to their customers whims, Nash guitars even boasts a model inspired by the Super-Stratocaster's of the 80s.
 Their S81 features a double-locking tremolo system, a flatter radius/thinner fretboard, and is most commonly ordered with an HSH pickup combination.
 I’d get mine in grape finish with a black guard, and only slightly aged.
 I’d call it the super shredder, and it would be the nemesis of ninja turtle electric guitars.

 The Bill Nash aging and building formula for Relic'd guitars is a proven success.
-As guitarists, we are attracted to vintage collectors’ pieces, but are dissuaded by their massive price tags.
+As guitarists, we are attracted to vintage collector's pieces, but are dissuaded by their massive price tags.
 We are attracted to the look and feel of used guitars, but don’t want to deal with the structural issues that come with natural aging.
 The trick to making beautiful music is the right source of inspiration, and it’s hard not to feel inspired when looking at a guitar that’s been artfully aged to look like it’s been with you from the beginning.
 Contact us for more information on Nash electric guitars, and we’ll help you write up some new history.